 - Provide access to technology and connectivity

-- Connect local entrepreneurs and business owners to accessible capital and markets
+- Connect local business owners to accessible capital and markets

-All selected Fellows will receive a minimum of $10,000 in fellowship funding and take part in the flagship Solve at MIT event in May 2019 and a regional Solve event in fall 2019.
+All selected Fellows will receive a minimum of $10,000 in fellowship funding and take part in the flagship Solve at MIT event in May 2019 and a regional Solve event in fall 2019 (travel funding provided).
 Fellows will be selected by a panel of cross-sector reviewers.